dsc-courses/practice.dsc80.com/problems/fa21-midterm/fa21-mid-q02.md

 # BEGIN SOLN
 **Answer: ** quantitative

-From the dataset it is clear that "Body Mass" is quantitative because it is numerical and it makes sense to perform calculations with respect to "Body Mass".
+From the dataset it is clear that `"Body Mass"` is quantitative because it is numerical and it makes sense to perform calculations with respect to `"Body Mass"`.
 For instance, we could calculate average body mass per species.

 <average>98</average>